-The Project Team will be using a glyphosate-based herbicide (RoundUp Custom) to manage Phragmites at locations within the Long Point area; specifically, the Long Point NWA, private lands within the Big Creek watershed and possibly, Big Creek NWA.
-The herbicide will be applied using both aerial (helicopter) and ground-based methods (hydraulic sprayer affixed to a Marsh Master or Jon Boat and a backpack sprayer).
+The Project Team will be using a glyphosate-based herbicide (RoundUp Custom) to manage Phragmites at locations within the Long Point area; specifically, the Long Point NWA and Big Creek NWA.
+The herbicide will be applied through ground-based methods using hydraulic sprayers affixed to a Marsh Master or Jon Boat and a backpack sprayer.